 So, last question: What do you hope your book will accomplish?
 It’s a clear, compelling argument for rationing in a society that seems unwilling to accept limits and unable to comprehend the need for them.
 How do we get this into the public conversation?

 SC: My aim is, in a way, parallel to what I tried to do with Losing Our Cool—to touch off a debate where there seemed to be total agreement.
 Air-conditioning has always been viewed as being of pure benefit to humanity, which it’s not.
 Rationing is constantly being held out by the Right as an unutterably nightmarish fate that awaits us if we get serious about ecological restraint and fairness.
 Meanwhile, the environmental establishment (in basic agreement with the Right) wants to go on letting people believe that the human economy can just keep on growing, that the market can allocate fairly, and that rationing is indeed an evil to be avoided at all costs.

 My purpose with this book is to ask, so rationing’s the worst that could happen?
 Really?
 Well, let’s see how bad it might actually be—which may not be as bad as you think.
 And then let’s compare it to major-league worst-case scenarios, like the global ecological meltdown and all-against-all conflict that we could well see if we don’t restrain ourselves.

-Arguing for Our Lives (City Lights, 2013) and All My Bones Shake: Seeking a Progressive Path to the Prophetic Voice (Soft Skull Press, 2009) among other works.
-He can be reached at firstname.lastname@example.org.
+Robert Jensen is a professor in the School of Journalism at the University of Texas at Austin and board member of the Third Coast Activist Resource Center in Austin.
+He is the author of Arguing for Our Lives (City Lights, 2013) and All My Bones Shake: Seeking a Progressive Path to the Prophetic Voice (Soft Skull Press, 2009) among other works.
+He can be reached at email@example.com.
 Twitter: @jensenrobertw.